plurpio/dotfiles/README.md

 ### Installation
 Execute the following commands to install my dotfiles on a **pre-installed** Arch installation.
 You will need to have **git** and **python3** (preinstalled) installed. <br />

-`git clone https://github.com/plurpio/dotfiles && cd dotfiles/install/ && python3 install.py`
+**BEFORE INSTALLATION MAKE SURE TO UNCOMMENT `ParallelDownloads = 5` IN THE /ETC/PACMAN.CONF FILE FOR FASTER SPEEDS** `git clone https://github.com/plurpio/dotfiles && cd dotfiles/install/ && python3 install.py`